lukemadera/grunt-buildfiles/README.md

 		@example
 			prefix: 'app/src'

 	@param {Object} outputFiles Defines where to stuff the file array list BY FILE TYPE (one or more of 'js', 'html', 'css', 'less') for use in other grunt tasks (i.e. for lint/jshint, concat, uglify/minify, writing to index.html).
 Each key is an array of grunt (task) properties to write to.
+NOTE: you CAN specify the SAME output destination across multiple configPaths / outputFiles and they'll all be joined (concatenated) together.
+Just make sure the prefixes match appropriately!
 		@example
 			outputFiles: {
 				js: ['filePathsJs'],